byuitechops/audit-early-documentation/new-gradebook/new-gradebook-kc.md

 <!-- Think through the process as much as makes sense, and then create a magic box chart with the whiteboard and place it here. -->

 ## Explanation of Design
-The audit will make an API call to the following link: `https://byui.instructure.com/api/v1/courses/:course_id/features/enabled`
+The audit will make an API call to the following endpoint: `/courses/:course_id/features/enabled`
-The string will then be checked for the substring "`new_gradebook`".
+The returned string will then be checked for the substring "`new_gradebook`".
 If it contains substring, the audit will pass, indicating the new gradebook feature is enabled for the course.
 If it doesn't contain it, the audit will fail.

 ### Used Libraries
 - HttpClient